-Note: FlexMeasures can be deployed via Docker.
+Note: FlexMeasures can be deployed via Docker, where the solver is already installed and there are cloud infrastructures like Kubernetes you'd use.
 Read more at Running via Docker.
 You need other components (e.g. postgres and redis) which are not handled here.
 See Running a complete stack with docker-compose for inspiration.